 - Fire wise Communities, "Fire wise Landscaping and Plant Lists", 2013.

 The test that follows contains 10 questions.
 Before taking the test be sure you have read the article.
 The passing grade is 80% on the entire test.
 A passing grade of this test may only be submitted once.

 All test scores are sent to the Seminars automatically when you press the last key at the end of the test and you have returned to the Seminars website.
 All passing test scores are then sent from Online Seminars to your society at the end of every month and they will appear on your certification record 4 to 6 weeks after that.

 Members of ISA may earn 0.5 CEU's for this article.
 The CEU's may be applied toward Certified Arborist, Municipal Specialist, or BCMA science credits.

 Members of the SAF may earn 0.5 hour Cat.
 1-CF credits for every 5 passing test scores.

 Members with certifications from both ISA and SAF please be sure you add both of your cert. numbers when you sign in.

 California UFC members will receive credit for passing the test.
 Please add your CaUFC number after your ISA or SAF cert. number.

-ASCA members must submit your ISA certification record to the ASCA and receive credits one for one.
+ASCA members may submit your ISA certification record to the ASCA and receive credits one for one.

 MTOA members must follow the ISA instructions indicated above.